4 historical feminists you might not know but should

 March 7, 2017

-So today, we’re delving deep into our archives to celebrate some more kick-ass women who probably didn’t make it into your high school history class.
+Today, we’re delving deep into our archives to celebrate some more kick-ass women who probably didn’t make it into your high school history class.

 Laura Cereta pretty much invented the term girl-gang.
 In 15th century Italy, when women’s roles in literature were mostly as romantic interests, she wrote about the importance of female friendships.
 Both her public works and her letters to friends and family highlight how reliant she was on the strong women around her.
 She was also a huge advocate for women’s right to an education, spoke out against domestic violence, and squashed the idea that a wife’s role was to serve her husband.